A Survey on Uncertainty Quantification Methods for Deep Learning

-\textit{Deep kernel learning} \cite{wilson2016deep} aims to combine the structured feature learning capability of DNN with the GP to learn more flexible representations.
+\textit{Deep kernel learning} \cite{wilson2016deep} aims to combine the structured feature learning capability of DNN with a GP to learn more flexible representations.
 The motivation is that DNN can automatically discover meaningful representations from high-dimensional data, which could alleviate the fixed kernel limitations of GP and improve its expressiveness.
-Specifically, the deep kernel learning transforms the kernel $\mathbf{K}_{\boldsymbol{\theta}}(\boldsymbol{x}_i, \boldsymbol{x}_j)$ to $\mathbf{K}_{\boldsymbol{\theta}}(g(\boldsymbol{x}_i; \boldsymbol{w}), g(\boldsymbol{x}_j, \boldsymbol{w})) $, where $g(\cdot;\boldsymbol{w})$ is the neural network parameterized with $\boldsymbol{w}$ and $\mathbf{K}_{\boldsymbol{\theta}}$ is the base kernel function (e.g., radial basis function) of GP.
-The deep learning transformation can capture the non-linear and hierarchical structure in high-dimensional data.
-The GP with the base kernel is applied on the final layer of DNN and make inference based on the learned latent features as Fig.~\ref{fig:gp}(a) shows.
-The idea has been successfully applied to spatio-temporal crop yield prediction where GP plays a role in accounting for the spatio-temporal auto-correlation between samples \cite{you2017deep}, which cannot be reflected from the DNN features.
+Specifically, the deep kernel learning approach transforms the kernel $\mathbf{K}_{\boldsymbol{\theta}}(\boldsymbol{x}_i, \boldsymbol{x}_j)$ to $\mathbf{K}_{\boldsymbol{\theta}}(g(\boldsymbol{x}_i; \boldsymbol{w}), g(\boldsymbol{x}_j, \boldsymbol{w})) $, where $g(\cdot;\boldsymbol{w})$ is the neural network parameterized with $\boldsymbol{w}$ and $\mathbf{K}_{\boldsymbol{\theta}}$ is the base kernel function (e.g., radial basis function) of GP.
+Deep learning transformation can capture the non-linear and hierarchical structure in high-dimensional data.
+The GP with the base kernel is applied on the final layer of DNN and makes inferences based on the learned latent features, as shown in Fig.~\ref{fig:gp} (a).
+The idea has been successfully applied to spatio-temporal crop yield prediction, where GP plays a role in accounting for the spatio-temporalautocorrelation between samples \cite{you2017deep}, which may not be captured by the DNN features alone.

-The other category of deep GP is \textit{compositional Gaussian process} \cite{damianou2015deep} and focuses on function composition inspired by the architecture of deep neural networks.
-In this model, each layer is a GP model, whose inputs are governed by the output of another GP as Fig.~\ref{fig:gp}(b) shows.
-The recursive composition of GPs results in a more complex distribution over the target variables prediction. which overcomes the joint Gaussian distribution limitation of vanilla GP.
-The forward propagation and joint probability distribution can be written as: